4 Steps to Ensure You Make Profit on Your Projects

 1. Know your break-even margin

 In sports, hitting your break-even means only getting a tie.
 In order to make a profit (score more than a 0), you have to bring in enough margin to cover your yearly direct costs and overhead costs.
-By knowing this number ahead of time, you know your baseline minimum operating costs.
+By knowing your business’ break-even point ahead of time, you know your baseline minimum operating costs.

 This means that you’re never quoting for failure right out the gate.
 You may be putting a 30% markup on all your quotes thinking that is your profit.
 However, if your breakeven costs are 20%, then you are only making a 10% gross profit.
 That means you would have to literally sell three times as much work to get to that target profit you desire!